yvovonBerg/TycoonUE4Docs/docs/quickstart.md

 # Known issues with Tycoon Beta

-1. Source mesh must be facing the Y axis.
+Source mesh must be facing the Y axis.
 (When preparing your mesh in your DDC application)

-2. Only one material index is supported for track pieces.
+Only one material index is supported for track pieces.

-3. Material instances in Unreal Engine are not supported currently.
+Material instances in Unreal Engine are not supported currently.

-4. Tycoon piece is not being rebuilt automatically after saving the map / Help my track is gone after saving:
-Click "Update Track" to fix this.

-5. Closed beta only: Track does not working after shipping.
+Closed beta only: Track does not working after shipping.
 Will be fixed after closed beta.

+Saving spline presets is not supported yet, however you can still add existing presets to spline based tracks.

+Rotating the TycoonMain actor causes the spline to deform incorrectly, -> remove any rotation from the actor to resolve this for now.

+Spline mesh deforms incorrectly in some 90+ degree turns -> adjust the spline length to resolve this for now.